 The course will cover:

-This course is continually assessed using a range of methods which are primarily practical: discussions, demonstrations and presentations.
-The theory element of the course will be assessed online.
+This course is continually assessed using a range of methods including assignments, written reports, case studies, exams, practicals, professional discussions, demonstrations and presentations.

 You will be required to supply your own: